Coat of Arms

 13.2.1.
 Irene C(ruz?) de Varona was first encountered in our research in an article from the New York Times archives where she is listed with her uncle Ignacio, and some of his children, her cousins, as guests at a resort on summer vacation.
 Later we found her recorded in her father's obituary along with her husband, Terrence (AKA Terence, Tarence) F. Fagan of 57 Heller Parkway, Newark, New Jersey.
 Irene's age and date of birth, 27 Feb 1893, are estimated from the 1920 and 1930 US Federal Censuses (where there is some disparity), and from a 1929 ship manifest for the SS President Roosevelt returning from Havana, Cuba.
 Cuban women seem to lie about their ages a lot so take this date of birth with a grain of salt.
 From the reading of the image of the 1900 US Federal Census her birth year appears to be about 1880, which may be more correct.
 Irene's fellow passengers on this cruise were her husband, Tarence [sic] F. FAGAN born circa 19 Jan 1878, her son Paul FAGAN born circa 15 Nov 1918, and two of her cousins traveling together (who also appeared to have lied about their ages, year-wise at least): Anny B. [misspelled, should be Amy Belén] supposedly born circa 14 Jun 1881, and Bertha L. DEVARONA supposedly born circa 16 Jun 1878.
 We can extrapolate from the 15 Mar 1929 arrival of the SS President Roosevelt in NY, NY that she died sometime after that date, and the same goes for her husband, Terrence, and their son Paul, and her two de Varona cousins.
 Terrence may be buried in the same cemetery as her father, as we found a Terrence Fagan listed as one of the deceased occupants of that place via a preliminary search at www.findagrave.com.

 13.2.2.
-Dr. Joseph Leo de Varona, M.D., was the son of Dr. Joseph C. de Varona and Jennie Vail.
-Details about Leo are a bit sketchy, but we are confident that he existed, and we have more than one instance of him being listed as the son of Dr. Joseph C. de Varona, one of which is in the 1900 U.S. Federal Census, where his birth year is given as 1882.
+Dr. Joseph Leo de Varona, M.D., was the son of Dr. Joseph C. de Varona and his Unknown spouse.
+Details about Leo are a bit sketchy, but we are confident that he existed, and we have at least one instance of him being listed as the son of Dr. Joseph C. de Varona, which is in the 1900 U.S. Federal Census, where his birth year is given as 1882.
 We, also, know that he was practicing medicine in Brooklyn as mentioned in an obituary published in the CORNELL ALUMNI NEWSLETTER where his death date is listed as 29 May 1909.
-Recently, via our newspapers.com subscription, we found this obituary clipping which, finally, provided the name of Leo's mother and his father's wife...

 13.3.
 Don Serapio Manuel de Varona y Agüero, M.D. was born in Cuba in Dec 1848, the youngest documented son of Licenciado Ignacio M. Varona y de la Torre and doña Angela M. Agüero y Varona.
 Like his older brother, Dr. Joseph C. de Varona, Serapio did his internship at Bellevue Hospital, where records about his death and the proof that Serapio was the brother of Dr. Joseph are also found.
 Dr. Serapio de Varona died in early adulthood while working for the public health department of the city of New York on 24 Dec 1873.